-How can Lovedays help with you Finances on Divorce?
+How can Lovedays help with your Finances on Divorce?

-When a divorce application or an application for dissolution of Civil partnership is made, the application give rise to the right of either party to the proceedings to apply for the financial issues arising from the break down.
+When a divorce application or an application for dissolution of Civil partnership is made, the application gives rise to the right of either party to the proceedings to apply for the financial issues arising from the breakdown.

 The court will consider claims in respect of capital (including property, pensions and income).